stackitcloud/stackit-cli/docs/stackit_beta_network-area_route_delete.md

-## stackit beta network-area routes delete
+## stackit beta network-area route delete

 Deletes a static route in a STACKIT Network Area (SNA)